 This cake uses the perfect flavour combination of spices, nuts and floral scents found in Eastern desserts.
-The use of cardamom and nutmeg in the sponge is an idea borrowed from my friend Kate's kulfi cake; I've added pistachio and rose frostings to complement the spice.

 for the sponge: